-In connection with the declaration of the special cash distribution of \$2.50 per OP Unit and LTIP Unit paid on October 31, 2005 to unitholders of record on September 30, 2005 (and the corresponding dividend of \$2.50 per share of Boston Properties, Inc.'s common stock), Boston Properties, Inc. approved adjustments to all outstanding stock option awards that were intended to ensure that its employees, directors and other persons who hold such stock options are not disadvantaged by the planned special cash distribution/dividend.
-The exercise prices and number of all outstanding options were adjusted such that each option had the same fair value to the holder before and after giving effect to the payment of the special cash distribution/dividend.
+In connection with the declaration of the special cash dividend of \$2.50 per share of Common Stock paid on October 31, 2005 to shareholders of record on September 30, 2005, the Company's Board of Directors approved adjustments to all its outstanding stock option awards that were intended to ensure that its employees, directors and other persons who hold such stock options are not disadvantaged by the planned special cash dividend.
+The exercise prices and number of all outstanding options were adjusted such that each option had the same fair value to the holder before and after giving effect to the payment of the special cash dividend.
 Accordingly, pursuant to the provisions of SFAS No. 123R, no compensation cost has been recognized in the Consolidated Statements of Operations in connection with such adjustments.
-As a result, effective as of the close of business on September 27, 2005, 4,325,656 outstanding stock options of Boston Properties, Inc. with a weighted-average exercise price of \$38.96 were adjusted to 4,481,864 outstanding options with a weighted-average exercise price of \$37.61.
+As a result, effective as of the close of business on September 27, 2005, 4,325,656 outstanding stock options with a weighted-average exercise price of \$37.61.
 There were no other adjustments to the terms of the outstanding stock option awards.